kobotoolbox/kobotoolbox-org-v2/_posts/2021-03-26-the-syrian-refugee-crisis-in-lebanon-and-how-kobotoolbox-is-aiding-humanitarian-efforts.md

 Assessment of Syrian Refugees.
 The report aims to reveal a cross-section of the refugee population in annual snapshots — allowing for invaluable insights into the lives of thousands of families over time as the crisis continues.
-VASyR uses the [KoBoToolbox suite of tools](https://kobotoolbox.org) for all its data collection efforts across Lebanon.
+VASyR uses the [KoboToolbox suite of tools](https://kobotoolbox.org) for all its data collection efforts across Lebanon.

 The 2020  report's [most recent